robotraconteur/robotraconteur/examples/standard_devices/README.md

 libraries available for Python, C++, and C\#, but the companion libraries are developed separately from the core library so check the directory for up to date information.

-The "standard devices" examples demonstrate how to use robot and camera devices as clients, and also demonstrate an implementation of the Reynard the Robot service that is implemented as a standard device.
+The "standard devices" examples demonstrate how to use robot and camera devices as clients.

 These examples use the [robotraconteur_training_sim](https://github.com/robotraconteur-contrib/robotraconteur_training_sim) "multi-robot scene"